 What do you Need to bring Aquaponics into your Classroom?

-You need a system; and that’s where Aquaponics USA comes into the picture.
-Our system designer is a retired aerospace engineer who designs state-of-the-art, durable, long lasting Aquaponics STEM Food Growing Systems.
+You need an Aquaponics System, and that’s where Aquaponics USA comes into the picture.
+Our System Engineer is a retired Aerospace Engineer who designs state-of-the-art, durable, long lasting Aquaponics STEM Teaching & Food Growing Systems.

-If you are space challenged, our EZ Reach, EZ-15 (the number indicates square feet of Grow Bed) is the system for you; but if space is not an issue, and you want to grow food for the school cafeteria, then you’ll want the FFGS-40 with a Module-40 for 80 square feet of Aquaponics growing area.
+If you are space challenged, our EZ Reach, pictured above (the number indicates square feet of Grow Bed) is the system for you; but if space is not an issue, and you want to grow food for the school cafeteria, then you’ll want the or an .
+Get two of them and you have 88 sq. ft. of Aquaponics growing area.

-These Aquaponics STEM Food Growing Systems are not complicated.
-They can be up and running in short order, present you and your students with a mellow learning curve and come complete with everything you need to start your classroom lab (Grow Lights are optional).
-You assemble them, connect to electricity, add water, seedlings, fish; and you have an ecosystem.
+These Aquaponics STEM Teaching & Food Growing Systems are not complicated.
+They can be up and running in short order, present you and your students with a mellow learning curve and come complete with everything you need to start your Classroom Lab (Grow Lights are optional).
+You assemble them using our easy to follow and detailed Assembly and Start Up Manual, connect to electricity, add water, fish and seedlings, and you have an Ecosystem.
 Aquaponics is an Integrative Course of Study for several age levels across several subjects including Agriculture, Science, Biology, Agriscience, Business (selling food to your own cafeteria) and Culinary Arts just to name a few.

-Thank you for visiting our Aquaponics STEM Food Growing Systems in the Classroom page.
-We would love to build the perfect STEM Food Growing System for your classroom.
+Thank you for visiting our Aquaponics in the Classroom Page.
+We would love to build the perfect STEM Teaching & Food Growing System for your Classroom.
 Be sure to give us lots of lead time because we're happy to say, "We're swamped with Orders right now!"